joeduffy/joeduffy.github.io/_posts/2015-11-03-a-tale-of-three-safeties.md

 typical C++ program has just to support virtual dispatch (never mind casting).

-A general theme that ran throughout this journey is that compiler technology has advanced tremeodusly in the past 20 years.
+A general theme that ran throughout this journey is that compiler technology has advanced tremendously in the past 20 years.
 In most cases, safety overheads can be optimized very aggressively.
 That's not to say they drop to zero, but we were able to get them within the noise for most interesting programs.
 And -- surprisingly -- we found plenty of cases where safety _enabled_ new, novel